London Marathon Training Plan: Beginners to Advanced!

 This is because younger people find it easier to grow their bodies positively and deal with marathon endurance training.
 As well as this, if you’ve run a marathon in the past, you’ll be more mentally prepared for what’s coming.

 Some marathon training plans can be very hard-core with a time frame of a month.
 Others will be more drawn out to 16-week, 6-month, or even year-long plans.
-It’s up to you to decide which London marathon 2023 training plan seems more suited to you.
+It’s up to you to decide which London Marathon 2023 training plan seems more suited to you.

 Here, we have your 12-week training plan to get you into the marathon mood.
 We have three plans that you can choose from depending on your level: beginner, intermediate and advanced.